![]() | Denmark and Poland J.S. and S.W. Aber |

 Ramme Dige archaeological site

 Ramme Dige is an archaeological complex in western Jylland that contains several burial mounds from the Neolithic (late Stone Age) and Bronze Age as well as remains of a defensive wall (dige) built during the Iron Age.
 Many more burial mounds once existed, but some have been removed.
 Nonetheless, the positions of these former mounds are clearly depicted in our images.
 Wind turbines are visible in the background inland from the North Sea.
-We conducted KAP at this site before in the autumn of 2005—see Ramme Dige.
+We conducted KAP at this site once before in the autumn of 2005—see Ramme Dige.